daz4126/Nanny-State/README.md

 - **SUPER SMALL** - just 3kb minified and zipped
 - **SUPER SIMPLE** - a single method to update *every* property of the state
-- **SUPER SPEEDY** - automatic page renders that are blazingly fast
+- **SUPER SPEEDY** - automatic page renders whenever the state changes

 ## THE STATE IS EVERYTHING